 Editor's Note: As noted above, these restrictions will not be required.
 I have decided to leave the text below published so that you can see what might have happened. — CM.

 Like cigar boxes, FDA's deeming regulations will require warning labels to be placed on advertising.

-FDA declined to define advertising, but stated that it believes advertisements may appear in:
+FDA has declined to explicitly define "advertising," but has stated that it believes advertising may appear in the following:

 Promotional materials (point-of-sale or non-point-of-sale), billboards, posters, placards, published journals, newspapers, magazines, other periodicals, catalogues, leaflets, brochures, direct mail, shelf-talkers, display racks, Internet Web pages, television, electronic mail correspondence, and also include those communicated via mobile telephone, smartphone, microblog, social media Web site, or other communication tool; Web sites, applications, or other programs that allow for the sharing of audio, video, or photography files; video and audio promotions; and items not subject to the sale or distribution ban in § 1140.34.
 (Deeming Tobacco Products To Be Subject to the Federal Food, Drug, and Cosmetic Act…, 334-335)

 There are a variety of requirements for advertising warning labels:

 Companies—both manufacturers and retailers—will be required to rotate between one of the five warnings: